Davide Santon: Roma

 In June 2018, it was reported that Santon and Nicolò Zaniolo would join Roma as part of the deal of Radja Nainggolan to Inter.
 Santon and Zaniolo arrived in Rome for medicals on 25 June.
 The transfers were completed on 26 June, which Santon had a price tag of €9.5 million, signing a 4-year contract.
 He made his debut for the capital club on 31 August, coming off the bench for Rick Karsdorp in the league match against Milan.
-He made his Champions League debut with the Giallorossi on 23 October, as he was in the starting lineup of a 3–0 victory against CSKA Moscow.
+He made his Champions League debut with the Giallorossi on 23 October, as he was in the starting line-up of a 3–0 victory against CSKA Moscow.

 On 3 October 2019, Santon made his Europa League debut for Roma in a 1–1 away draw against Wolfsberger AC, starting the game at right-back.

 After three years in which he failed to permanently win the starting job, partly due to recurring injuries, as well as testing positive for COVID-19, he was on the fringes of the first-team squad in the 2021–22 season under new head coach José Mourinho, failing to make any appearances.
 On 9 September 2022, Santon announced his retirement from professional football at the age of 31, due to recurring knee injuries.